Martin Lomasney

-Martin Michael Lomasney (December 3, 1859 – August 12, 1933) was an American Democratic politician from Boston, Massachusetts.

-Lomasney served as State Senator, State Representative, and alderman but is best known as the political boss of Boston's West End.
-Lomasney wielded considerable influence in city and state politics for over 40 years and was nicknamed "the Mahatma" for his uncanny ability to deliver votes for his preferred candidates.

-In the course of his colorful career, Lomasney was shot once, feuded with James Michael Curley and John F. Fitzgerald, told the Archbishop of Boston to "mind his own business," advised Al Smith, played a major role in the drafting of the current Massachusetts Constitution, and helped thousands of constituents obtain jobs, housing, and other necessities.
+Martin Michael Lomasney (December 3, 1859 – August 12, 1933) was an American Democratic Party politician from Boston, Massachusetts.
+Lomasney served as state senator, state representative, and city alderman, but he is best known as the political boss of Boston's West End and a leading figure in the city's ethnic Irish community.
+Lomasney wielded considerable influence in city and state politics for over 40 years and was nicknamed "Mahatma" for his uncanny ability to deliver votes for his preferred candidates.
+Over the course of his four-decade career, Lomasney was shot (once), allied and feuded with James Michael Curley and John F. Fitzgerald, told the archbishop of Boston to "mind his own business," advised presidential candidate Al Smith, played a major role in drafting the current Massachusetts Constitution, and helped thousands of constituents obtain jobs, housing, and other necessities.

+Lomasney was born in the West End in 1859 to Irish immigrant parents who had fled the Great Famine.
+After dropping out of school, he led a street gang before entering politics to secure a patronage job as a lamplighter on Nashua Street.
+He quickly rose through the ranks of ward politics through his political vehicle, the Hendricks Club, and the use of blackmail, patronage, smear campaigning, and influence peddling.
+Lomasney became a popular politician himself and was elected to the board of aldermen in 1893.
+After surviving an assassination attempt in 1894, he was elected to the state senate, his highest public office, for one term.
+He served on and off in the state legislature and city government for the next three decades.

-Initially, Lomasney's ward was predominantly Irish.
-Over the years, as the Irish began migrating out of the West End to Roxbury and Dorchester, and the city zoning board expanded his ward to include the North and South Ends, Lomasney expanded his influence to bring together a large, ethnically diverse coalition of mostly poor and working-class voters.
+Initially, Lomasney's ward was predominantly Irish, but as the Irish began migrating to Roxbury and Dorchester, and the zoning board expanded his ward to include the North End and South End, Lomasney brought together a large, diverse coalition of poor and working-class voters.
+While Lomasney's primary motivations in politics were practical rather than idealistic, he was an active supporter of Irish independence and opponent of women's suffrage.